 I still remember this day like it was yesterday.
 My sister, uncle, cousin, Adam, and I went for a walk along the beach in Gatteo a Mare, Italy.
 A small coastal town in the Emilia Romagna region, where my dad’s family still lives.

-Sometimes you cannot beat the simple things in life – a day on the beach with family playing bocce ball, soccer, soaking up the views of the ocean, and enjoying authentic seafood dishes.
-So this recipe is inspired by this amazing day on the beach.
+Sometimes, you cannot beat the simple things in life—a day on the beach with family, playing bocce ball and soccer, soaking up the views of the ocean, and enjoying authentic seafood dishes.
+So, this recipe is inspired by this amazing day on the beach.

 What is Risotto?

-One thing Italy is well known and famous for is its risotto.
-Risotto is a beloved creamy Italian dish made with a specific type of short-grain white rice.
+Italy is well-known and famous for its risotto, a beloved creamy Italian dish made with a specific type of short-grain white rice.

 Most types of risottos are grown in Northern Italy near Milan and Turin.
 Two of the most popular types of risotto are Carnaroli and Arborio – the latter being the easiest to find in grocery stores and what I typically use.